ytorg/Yotter/nitter/README.md

 ## user.py

 ### get_user_info(username)
 Returns the info of a particular Twitter user without tweets.
+If the user does not exist, it returns `False`.

 ##### Return example: